Bruscheto/Albert-Planner/README.md

 ## What it does

 - **Reads your shopping cart** — auto-parses courses, times, instructors, rooms, credits from Albert's DOM
+- **Professor ratings** — auto-fetches Rate My Professors scores for your instructors and shows them in the calendar and course panel.
+Matches the right NYU professor by name, course code, and title (handles same-last-name ambiguity), and caches results so it isn't hammering RMP.
+Manual overrides are respected.
 - **Calendar page** — full weekly schedule view with conflict highlighting, clean grid layout
 - **Priority buckets** — drag courses into Required / High / Medium / Low / Backup tiers
-- **Course metadata panel** — quick-view course details without leaving the page
+- **Course metadata panel** — quick-view course details (section, day/time, location, instructor rating) without leaving the page
 - **Export/Import** — backup your picks as JSON

 ## Usage